tobiasGuta/sub-enum/README.md

 https://github.com/user-attachments/assets/d5ab6a9e-ed16-4d2e-96d1-be302520f791

-# New Update:
+# Improvements
+Domain Filtering

-Improvement: Added domain filtering to ensure that only subdomains of the specified target domain are saved in all_subdomains.txt.
+Added filtering to ensure that only subdomains of the specified target domain are saved in all_subdomains.txt.
+Deduplication

-Improvement: Deduplication is explicitly enforced using a set, both when filtering initial subdomains and again when saving results after dnsx and httpx.
+Deduplication is explicitly enforced using a set, both when filtering initial subdomains and when saving results after dnsx and httpx, ensuring only unique entries.
+Live Subdomain Validation

-Improvement: Added dnsx to resolve DNS for each subdomain and httpx to check for live HTTP services.
-Only live, reachable subdomains are saved to the output.
+Integrated dnsx to resolve DNS for each subdomain and httpx to check for live HTTP services.
+Only live, reachable subdomains are saved to the output, improving data relevance.
+Output Display Control

-Improvement: Added a prompt at the end asking the user if they’d like to see the contents of all_subdomains.txt.
-This avoids unnecessarily printing long lists but gives users control over viewing the results.
+Added a prompt at the end asking the user if they’d like to view the contents of all_subdomains.txt, allowing for optional result display.
+Code Structure & Modularity

-Improvement: Organized code into distinct functions, added clear function names, comments, and broke down major steps (e.g., filtering, deduplication, and saving).
+Refactored code into distinct functions, with clear function names and comments.
+Each major step (e.g., filtering, deduplication, saving) is broken down for easier readability and maintenance.
+Enhanced Error Handling

-Improvement: Structured error handling now gives specific error messages if a command fails or if a tool is missing, using subprocess exceptions and checks for availability before running each tool.
+Structured error handling provides specific error messages if a command fails or if a tool is missing, utilizing subprocess exceptions and checks for tool availability before execution.
+Dynamic Loading Indicators

-Improvement: Added a dynamic loading circle to indicate that the tool is running, with a ✅ or ❌ mark at the end of each tool's execution for success or failure.
+Implemented a loading circle to show that a tool is running, followed by a ✅ or ❌ mark at the end to indicate success or failure.
+Progress Simulation

-Improvement: Progress is simulated using a rotating spinner (|, /, -, \) that updates until the command completes.
+Realistic progress is simulated using a rotating spinner (|, /, -, \) that updates continuously until each command completes.

     Run Subdomain Enumeration Tools: